koknat/dif/README.md

                                 Example:  -fieldSeparator ':'
                                 Example:  -fieldSeparator '[,=]'

-       -fieldJustify      make all fields the same width, right-justified
+       -fieldJustify      Make all fields the same width, right-justified

-       -white             remove blank lines and leading/trailing whitespace.
-                          Condense multiple whitespace to a single space
+       -white             Remove blank lines and leading/trailing whitespace Condense multiple whitespace to a single space

-       -noWhite           remove all whitespace.
-Useful to check output of perltidy.
+       -noWhite           Remove all whitespace.
+Useful to check output of perltidy

-       -case              convert files to lowercase before comparing
+       -case              Convert files to lowercase before comparing

-       -split             splits each line on whitespace
+       -split             Splits each line on whitespace

-       -splitChar 'char'  splits each line on 'char'
+       -splitChar 'char'  Splits each line on 'char'

-       -trim              Trims each line to 105 characters.
-                          Useful when lines are very long, and the important information is near the beginning
+       -trim              Trims each line to 105 characters Useful when lines are very long, and the important information is near the beginning

        -trimChars N       Trims with specified number of characters, instead of 105

-       -comments          remove any comments like // or # or single-line */ /*
+       -comments          Remove any comments like // or # or single-line */ /*
-                          requires module Regexp::Common

        -grep 'regex'      Only keep lines which match the user-specified regex Multiple regexs can be specified, for example:  -grep '(regexA|regexB)'